-Equips children with reading readiness through the fun of story and song.
-Limited to children ages 10 months - 6 years and caregivers; caregiver attendance is required for children 2 years of age and under and is optional for children 3 - 6 years of age.
+This read-aloud class equips children with reading readiness through story, song, crafts, games, and sensory experiences.
+Session is limited to children ages 2 - 6; caregiver attendance is required for children 2 years of age and optional for children 3 - 6 years of age.

 Thursdays @ 5:30pm

-Helps children with the critical early literacy component of identifying like sounds through rhyming fun.
-Limited to children ages 10 months - 6 years and caregivers; caregiver attendance is required for children 2 years of age and under and is optional for children 3 - 6 years of age.
+This class encourages love of reading and builds early literacy skills through story and hands-on, interactive activities.
+Session is limited to children ages 10 months - 6 years; caregiver attendance is required for children 2 years of age and under and optional for children 3 - 6 years of age.

 Read and Learn classes are fun!
 We read stories that children get to participate in, sing songs (with lots of actions) that emphasize the main learning point of the stories, and do crafts and activities that also emphasize this main learning point.